 Statistical Analysis

 All statistical analyses were performed using R Version 3.4.2 (R Core Team, 2017), and all code is available on GitHub (url available from journal office).
+You can publish on Zenodo, get a DOI and make it a citable object here if you want?

 Visitation and Pollen Deposition

 To test for evidence that L. tridentata mediates pollinator visitation to M. glabrata, generalized linear mixed-models [GLMM] were fit using negative binomial error distributions with a loglink function to account for overdispersion (glmmTMB, Brooks 2017).
 The number of foraging instances and total number of flowers visited were treated as response variables.
 Video length was log-transformed for the loglink function and used as an offset to maintain the count structure of the data (Zuur 2009).
 We did not standardize visitation to visits/hour/flower because this assumes that pollinators respond linearly to conspecific floral density and that the slope of the relationship does not change with treatment (Reitan and Nielsen 2016).
-Instead, the number of M. glabrata flowers within the pot was included as a covariate to account for the influence of conspecific floral density.
-The individual microsite i.e. shrub ID + microsite was used as a random effect to account for the repeated measures study design in all models (Zuur 2009).
+Instead, the number of M. glabrata flowers within the pot was included as a covariate or offset to account for the influence of conspecific floral density.
+The individual microsite i.e. shrub ID + microsite was used as a random effect to account for the repeated-measures study design in all models (Zuur 2009).
 Interactive, additive, and intercept only models were compared by AIC and likelihood ratio tests with χ2 approximations (Table A1, A2).
 The influence of heterospecific blooming annuals and shrubs on visitation to M. glabrata was tested by adding the covariates to the additive model.
 A quasipoisson GLMM (glmmPQL, MASS, Venables 2002) was used to explore which pollinator groups were driving observed visitation patterns by including them as a factor in the GLMM.
+Like.

 In order to test for differences in foraging behaviours, Gamma GLMM (glmmTMB) were fit with foraging duration and proportion of flowers visited per foraging instance as response variables.
 Least-squares post hoc tests (lsmeans, Russel 2016) were used on any significant interactions and the individual microsite was included as a random effect.

 To test for the influence of proximity to L. tridentata on pollen deposition to M. glabrata, quasipoisson models (glmmPQL, MASS) were fit with conspecific and heterospecific pollen deposition as response variables.
 Distance to L. tridentata, distance to the nearest conspecific neighbour and the number of M. glabrata flowers were modeled as predictors.
 The sample ID nested in the flower ID nested in the plant was included as a random effect to account for the within plant correlation structure.
+Good!

 Community-level shrub effects